To learn more about the requirements in the 2023 SEP application, please watch the recording of the 2023 SEP Application Webinar.

 Designation and Designation Period

-Designation for SEP is a pass or fail system.
+The SEP designation is a pass or fail system.
 Designation is awarded to the utility if their application received a total score of 70 points or higher out of 100.
 SEP designations last for two years, and utilities that wish to maintain their SEP status must reapply every two years.

 Application Timeline and Process